 Having your knee replacement surgery will correct the joint problem, but you will need a regular exercise program to strengthen your muscles and properly support your new joint.

 Beginning an exercise program before your surgery can greatly enhance your recovery period.
-Follow your doctor's orders before your surgery.
+Make sure to do the exercises on both sides to build strength.

 Because everyone responds to exercise differently, you need to be the judge of how much exercise you can do each day.
 If an exercise causes an increase in joint discomfort, stop doing that exercise.